HugoHasenbein/redmine_user_text_box/README.md

 ### Use case(s)

 Add a formatted text box to my page, with everything you can do on a wiki page.
-Use text box to create a menu with dozens of shortcuts and links
+Use 'Redmine User text Box' to create a menu with dozens of shortcuts and links

 ![PNG that represents a quick overview](/doc/user_text_box_example.png)